Laurent-Bosteels/react-colorgenerator/README.md

 # Color Palette App

-This projects is created using React, Bootstrap & Values.jsBootstrap
+This project is created using React, Bootstrap & Values.js When clicked on a color you automatically copy it to your clipboard

 ## Live working example
 [https://flamboyant-mclean-7bc3f8.netlify.app](https://flamboyant-mclean-7bc3f8.netlify.app)